The Big Picture…

 Closely related to people is process.
 And we define process as the series of activities, and the order they are carried out, in order to fulfil the job of the service.Process, in the services marketing mix, aims to minimise inconsistency in service delivery (or put more positively: maximise customers experience).
 Click To Tweet

 The simplest way to think of process is how a fast food restaurant works.
 It has a highly defined process for cooking and serving a burger.
 That process can be replicated anywhere.
 And can be used by people with a wide range of skills.
 The aim is to minimise differences in the characteristics of service.
 Services, by definition, are inconsistent.
-Having individuals in an organisation always follow a determined process minimises this inconsistency.
+Having individuals in an organisation always follow a determined process reduces this inconsistency.

 Technically we distinguish between skills/competences owned by individuals and processes.
 Actually, processes come from repeated use, socialising, and subsequently capturing (codifying, to use the literature’s term) skills beneficial to the survival of the service.